 Language-Specific Patterns

 Section titled “Language-Specific Patterns”Circular dependencies can look different depending on the language: import style, barrel files, and runtime behavior all affect where cycles appear and how to fix them.
-Arxo detects cycles across TypeScript/JavaScript, Rust, Python, Java, Kotlin, and Go.
-This page summarizes common patterns and fixes per language.
+Arxo detects cycles in TypeScript/JavaScript and Python.
+This page summarizes common patterns and fixes for each.

 For an overview, see Circular Dependencies.
 For refactoring patterns that work in any language, see Refactoring Patterns.